Nitrofurantoin for urine infections

 How to take nitrofurantoin

-If you forget to take a dose at your usual time, take it as soon as you remember.
-Try to take the correct number of doses each day but do not take two doses at the same time to make up for a missed dose.
+If you forget a dose, take it as soon as you remember.
+Do not take two doses at once to make up for a missed one.

 Getting the most from your treatment

-Nitrofurantoin can turn your urine a yellow/brown colour.
+Nitrofurantoin can turn your urine yellow or brown.
 This is harmless.

 How to store nitrofurantoin